SilentCoast/AtonAPI/README.md

 Authorize in Swagger UI:

 Click the "Authorize" button in Swagger UI.
-Enter the token in the format: Bearer <token>.
+Enter the token in the format: Bearer 'token'.

 **Notes**